His strong cologne was a real turnoff. Verb

 Beyond aesthetics, the microwave incorporates an eco-mode: a thoughtful energy-saving feature that automatically turns off the display when not in use.—Donna Kim, Bon Appétit, 24 Nov.
 2023 Pessimism was also pronounced among young voters, who said in interviews that they were turned off by both parties.—Nick Corasaniti, New York Times, 24 Nov.
 2023 The soccer ball will light up when kicked or bounced, and the lights will turn off when unused.—Maya Polton, Parents, 21 Nov.
 2023 The water- and wind-resistant shell helps keep the scarf dry in light rain or snow, while 3M insulation traps the heat generated to keep you cozy even when the heating elements are turned off.—Jen Ator, Travel + Leisure, 19 Nov.
 2023 Workers are also demanding that Starbucks turn off mobile ordering on future promotion days.—Amelia Lucas, NBC News, 16 Nov.
 2023 The problem is what juices up the M/R voters also turn off the I/M/S voters.—Noah Rothman, National Review, 8 Nov.
 2023 But the phone was turned off and was unable to be located.—Keith L. Alexander, Washington Post, 11 Nov.
 2023 Residents of Livingston, which is located several miles north of Shepherd, are being asked to shelter in place and turn off air conditioning systems until further notice, according to Livingston police.—Mark Osborne, ABC News, 8 Nov.
 2023 See More

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'turnoff'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'turnoff.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.